The one where Susan stabs a mattress. Also the one where the Doctor's hearts grew three sizes.

-- This episode is a major stepping stone in having the Doctor's personality be more like what we know today rather than the Jerkassery seen previously.
+- This story is a major stepping stone in having the Doctor's personality be more like what we know today rather than the Jerkass seen previously.

 - This story begins developing the TARDIS, the first story to even hint at it being autonomous.
 Before this, it was mostly treated as any other time machine/spaceship; after this, writers and serials would hint more and more at it being alive, before finally being confirmed in "The Doctor's Wife".